synesenom/ran/README.md

 ## probability distributions

-`ranjs` includes more than [90 continuous and discrete distributions](https://synesenom.github.io/ran/#dist.Distribution), each tested rigorously with a floating point precision of 15 digits.
-Earch distribution comes with the following methods:
+`ranjs` includes more than [90 continuous and discrete distributions](https://synesenom.github.io/ran/#dist.Distribution), each tested rigorously for statistical correctness.
+Every distribution comes with the following methods:

 - sampler
 - probability density/mass function